-6.3 ADAM-6000 Commands
+6.3 Modbus Protocol for ADAM-6000 Modules

-ADAM-6000 and ADAM-5000/TCP system accept a command/response form with the host computer.
-When systems are not transmitting they are in listen mode.
-The host issues a command to a system with a specified address and waits a certain amount of time for the system to respond.
-If no response arrives, a time-out aborts the sequence and returns control to the host.
+ADAM-6000 can accept a command/response form with the host computer.
+When data is not transmitted the modules will be in the listen mode.
+The host issues a command to a system with a specified address and waits a certain period of time for the system to respond.
+If there's no response detected, a time-out aborts the sequence and returns control to the host.
 This chapter explains the structure of the commands with Modbus/TCP protocol, and you can refer to the example codes provided by .NET class library to see how to write or read Modbus/TCP address of ADAM-6000 modules.
-The examples are in the folder listed below:
+You can find WinCE, Win32 example at Program Files\Advantech\AdamApax.NET Class Library\Sample Code\ADAM